 The healing centre runs a genuine Mayan temazcal ceremony (the traditional sweat lodge, not a hotel spa branding exercise), plus ice baths and sound therapy.
 Gaudea restaurant fuses Mexican and Mediterranean rather than doing the expected Tulum beach menu.
 As a member of Healing Hotels of the World, the wellness programming is central to the property rather than an add-on upsell.

 Every villa opens onto its own heated plunge pool.
 The wellness program covers Mayan temazcal, ice baths, and sound healing; the Gaudea restaurant runs a Mexican-Mediterranean menu.
-Its cameo on Netflix's Love Is Blind: Mexico pushed visibility higher, and management chose direct-only booking to keep the experience tight.
-That choice is why you probably can't find it on Booking.com even when they have rooms to sell.
+Its cameo on Netflix's Love Is Blind: Mexico pushed visibility higher, and twenty-six villas can't absorb that kind of demand spike.
+Rooms move fast whenever a wave of press or a Netflix mention lands.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.